 Online communication that fails to meet these standards of conduct will be removed from the course.
 Repeated misconduct may result in being blocked from online discussions, receiving a grade penalty, or being dismissed from the course.
-Such misconduct in the online environment may also be reported to officials for appropriate action in accordance with University policy.
+Such misconduct may also be reported to officials for appropriate action in accordance with University policy.
 If you ever encounter inappropriate content in our course, please contact your instructor with your concerns.